yiisoft/validator/docs/guide/client-side-validation.md

 Unlike Yii2, the package does not provide any handling of the validation rules on the client side.
 Likely it will be added later as another related package.

-However, there is a way to export the rule's options as an array for passing to the client side using `RulesDumper` class:
+However, there is a possibility to export the rule's options as an array for passing to the client side using `RulesDumper` class:

 - Multiple rules and nesting of rules are supported.
 - If a rule does not provide options, only the name is exported.
-- The option values that can't be serialized / reproduced on the client side - callables, for example, are excluded - either completely like `Callback::$callback` or partially like `$skipOnEmpty` if multiple types are supported.
+- The option values that can't be serialized/reproduced on the client side - callables, for example, are excluded - either completely like `Callback::$callback` or partially like `$skipOnEmpty` if multiple types are supported.

 Given built-in `HasLength` rule: